canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 ## The Pearl Harbour descent: YoRHa gets traumatised for the first time

 The very first story performance of anything related to <cite>NieR Automata</cite> was the <cite>YoRHa</cite> musical (<ruby lang="ja">音楽劇 ヨルハ<rp> (</rp><rt>ongaku geki YoRHa</rt><rp>)</rp></ruby>).
 Its subject has now been represented in, well, a whole lotta ways!
 Narratively, the events begin on December 8th, 11941, the 10000 year anniversary (in Japanese time) of the historical attack on Pearl Harbour, Hawaii that marked Japan's entry into WWII.
-(Yoko Taro loves to insert echoes of historical dates; perhaps we should read this as drawing a parallel between the hyper-paranoid, revanchist, often fascistic YoRHa and the historical Imperial Japan?)
+(Yoko Taro loves to insert echoes of historical dates; perhaps we should read this as drawing a parallel between the hyper-paranoid, revanchist, often fascistic YoRHa and the historical Imperial Japan?
+Then again, other dates appear to associate YoRHa with the allies, so maybe don't read too much into that!)

 ### Stage plays

-The original play/musical has seen four different productionss: versions 1.0 and 1.1 predating the release of Automata, a much more elaborate version 1.2 after the game's success with a new cast, and the alternate all-male 1.3a.
+The original play/musical has seen four different productions.
+Versions 1.0 and 1.1 predate the release of Automata.
+After the game's success, they got funding for a much more elaborate version 1.2 with a new cast, and then finally the alternate all-male 1.3a.
 Each version of the story has small differences, for example adding or removing Resistance members.
 The song prominently features the two YoRHa-idol group songs <cite>Normandy</cite> and <cite>Guadalcanal</cite>, named after major battles in WWII.

 The plays are really quite a spectacle---my personal favourite version is 1.2, which [may be torrented here](https://nyaa.si/view/1079045), and there is a fan subtitle linked in the comments.
 An English-subtitled version sometimes surfaces on Youtube, but at time of writing, none are available.